 WebTool provides a easy way to use web based tools with Erlang/OTP.
-WebTool configures and starts the webserver and the various web based tools.
+It configures and starts a webserver as well as all available tools.

 1.1 WebTool User Guide

 1.1.1 Introduction

 WebTool provides an easy and efficient way to implement web based tools with Erlang/OTP.
 WebTool configures and starts the webserver and the various web based tools.